afiodorov/spanish/present tense.md

 * near future (I will...)
 * requesting permission/opinion/preference
-* hace + [time expression] + que for actions that began in the past and continue in the present (Have been...)
+* hace + [time expression] + que for actions that began in the past and continue in the present (have been...)

 Indicative words: